OSC/ood-documentation/source/customizations.rst

 -------------------------------------

 The file browser application in Open OnDemand may be configured to allow users to send file data to other applications.
-This may be convienient for application developers that don't want to write or maintain their own file browsing implementation and instead rely on the built in capabilites of Open OnDemand.
+This may be convenient for application developers that don't want to write or maintain their own file browsing implementation and instead rely on the built in capabilities of Open OnDemand.

 The payload sent to other applications is file metadata like the owner, size, path and so on, not the file contents.